dhirajkpandey/flaco/README.md

 	Step 1.
 Download Eclipse from url-"https://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/oxygenm2"

 	Step 2.
 Before launching eclipse make sure that jdk version 1.8.0 or above is installed and java path is set in Environment 		variables.
   	Step 3.
-Maven 3.5.4 is installed in the system and MAVEN_HOME and classpath of maven bin is set in Environment variables.
+Maven 3.5.4 is installed in the system and MAVEN_HOME and classpath of maven bin is set in Environment variables. go to terminal and execute "mvn --version" to make sure maven is installed and classpath is set.

 3. Extract downloaded eclipse and inside the folder click on eclipse icon